tripledio/tripledio.github.io/_posts/2021-06-05-RecruitmentProcess.md

 title: "Joining Triple D"
 author: tripled
 tags: job, interview
 excerpt: Interested in joining Triple D?
-How does the recruitment process look like at Triple D?
-Who are we looking for?
-How are we looking for them?
+This post decribes who are we looking for and how our recruitment process look like.
 logoAnimation: false
 hideLogo: true
 enabled: true